801

 How long does setup take?

 Under a day for a small firm.
-The module ships pre-seeded with all 30 FCA-minimum controls, the 132-question Gap Analysis, the 27 high-risk jurisdictions, the 10-policy library, the six Key Review Date templates, the 11-scenario UK MAR surveillance schema and the FCA-priority pillar weights.
-Add your MLRO & Deputy, your platform/provider choices, run the “Demo data” toggle off to start clean, and begin attesting.
-No migration project, no consultant needed to “design the framework”.
+It ships pre-seeded — 30 regulator-minimum controls, the 132-question Gap Analysis, 27 high-risk jurisdictions, a 10-policy library, the UK MAR surveillance schema and regulator-priority pillar weights.
+Add your MLRO and Deputy, turn off Demo data, and start attesting.
+No migration project, and the framework is already built.

-I’m a compliance consultant — can I run this across my MLRO clients?
+I’m a compliance consultant.
+Can I run this across my MLRO clients?

-Yes — it’s one of the module’s strongest use cases.
+Yes.
+It’s one of the module’s strongest use cases.
 Each client has its own workspace with its own BWRA, its own PEP/UBO registers, its own sanctions log and its own MLRO Annual.
 You run the production line; the firm’s MLRO retains SMF17 accountability.
 The “All Workflows” aggregated view is read-only by design (cross-client data is never overwritten), and historical data locks so a 2026 MLRO Annual stays reproducible when someone asks for it in 2028.

 What audit trail do inspectors see?